ojosproject/docs/docs/url/developers/getting-started.md

 displayed_sidebar: groupUrlTeamDevelopers
 last_update:
     author: Carlos Valdez
-    date: March 21, 2024
+    date: April 15, 2024
 ---
 # Getting Started in the Developers Team

 Welcome to the Ojos Project's Developers team!
 We're excited to have you!
 These are instructions for people who are just joining the team.

-## GitLab
+## GitHub

-We have a [GitLab organization](https://gitlab.com/ojosproject/)!
+We have a [GitHub organization](https://github.com/ojosproject/)!
 In it, we have all of our repos and documentation for the Ojos Project.
 It may be useful to join it.

 ### SSH Setup

-To connect to GitLab, you will be required to use SSH.
+To connect to GitHub, you will be required to use SSH.
 Please read [SSH Setup](/url/developers/guides/ssh-setup/) to get started.

 ## Unix-like Environments